Best Direct Access Broker and Trading Platform 2022

 Cobra Trading offers unparalleled support.
 Clients can reach out to customer support during market hours and they pick up the phone fast.
 All broker-assisted trades are free of charge with Cobra Trading, which is unique in the industry.

 Traders can open an IRA or cash account with the buying power relative to the cash amount.
 The retail margin account unlocks a 4 times higher intraday buying power.
 If you have an account with $50,000 in cash, your intraday buying power is $200,000.
 Cobra Trading is a member of FINRA, NFA and SIPC.

-Using the link below, you save 25% on equity commission and receive free access to a trading platform of your choice.
-In addition, you pay only $0.00225 commissions per share, trading less than 1mn shares per month and $0.0015 per share trading more than 1mn shares per month.
+With the link below, you get a lifetime discount of 33% on equity commission and get free access to a trading platform of your choice for one month.
+You pay only $0.002 commissions per share, trading less than 1mn shares per month and $0.0015 per share trading more than 1mn shares per month.

 Lightspeed Trading provides direct market access, customizable and stable ultra-low latency technology for day traders.
 The direct access trading platform is designed to be fast and accurate in any market environment, even if the trading volume and market volatility reach high levels.
 The platforms support multiple order routing options, complex order types and customizable order entry executable via mouse or hotkeys.

 Experienced licensed professionals support clients during regular market hours and also during pre-and post-market.
 You can reach Lightspeed customer support by phone or email, but a live chat is not available.
 The company behind the platform is Lighspeed Financial Services Group LLC and added a 2-step verification to the account access settings.
 Account funds are protected via SIPC.

 LS Trader, Sterling Trader Pro, Livevol X, and the Eze EMS (formerly RelaTick Pro) platforms are available for clients.
 There is also a web-based platform, and mobile apps are available for trading but with fewer functionalities.